parantes/vowel-detector/README.md

 - **Filter**: Choose between Butterwoth of Hann filters.
 - **Formants range**: Define lower and upper band to be used by the band pass filter.
 - **Smoothing frequency**: Cutoff frequency for the low pass filter that will generate the beat wave.
+- **Technique**: Choice between two criteria to find onsets and offsets on the beat wave.
 - **Threshold**: A maximum or minimum in the beat wave derivative will be considered an onset or offset if it has at least this value.
 - **Boundaries**: Defines if onsets, offsets or both will be detected.
 - **Mininum duration**: Onset of offset events have to be at least this amount of time apart to be set in the output TextGrid.